Social Media Can Affect Your Divorce Case In More Ways Than One

 - Approximately 80% of divorce attorneys in the U.S. use social networking evidence during court proceedings to strengthen their cases

-At Whitmarsh Family Law, PC, our Los Angeles, California divorce attorney can attest to the power of social media when it comes time for the judge to rule on the case.
+At WHITMARSH FAMILY LAW, our Los Angeles, California divorce attorney can attest to the power of social media when it comes time for the judge to rule on the case.

 Recently we had the opportunity to represent an individual who was divorcing a spouse who was also a co-business owner.
 It did not take long to determine the spouse had taken complete control of the business’s social media accounts and began using them to cyber-bully our client.